lino-framework/atelier/docs/invlib.rst

     The list of *Django demo projects* included in this project.

+    Every item of this list is the full Python path of a package which must have a :xfile:`manage.py` file.

     Django demo projects are used by the test suite and the Sphinx documentation.
 Before running :cmd:`inv test` or :cmd:`inv bd`, they must have been initialized with :cmd:`inv prep`.